 While fruit juice is definitely not a permanent replacement for professional color, certain fruit juices may leave you with a temporary color change.
 While carrot and beet juice is rumored to leave your strands with a reddish-orange tint, other fruits such as blueberries could add a hint of color to darker hair.
 If you’ve ever dreamed of achieving natural blonde highlights, you already know about the age-old trick of soaking up some sun with a full head of lemon juice.

 Though many women swear by fruit juice as a holy grail product for naturally transforming your color, there’s no real way of knowing what fruit juices will do to your hair or how long the effects will last.
 To ensure you achieve the best results possible with any hair color change, we recommend heading to the salon for a new color straight from a pro.

 If you’ve ever considered the fruit juice dye method, it may be because you're worried salon color can have damaging effects on your hair.
 Not to worry!
 There may be coloring options that are less damaging to your hair and a salon professional can help you find them.
-For an in-salon treatment, we recommend asking your stylist for a bonding system like the Matrix Bond Ultim8.
-This system prevents bond breakage during chemical hair process and protects the bonds over time.
 For at-home color care, invest in a shampoo and conditioner formulated for color-treated hair like the Matrix Biolage R.A.W Color Care line.
 This shampoo and conditioner system, formulated with coconut milk and meadowfoam, helps protect color-treated hair, leaving it soft and shiny with lasting color vibrancy.

 Be sure to ask your colorist about temporary hair color.
 Temporary hair dyes are the perfect alternative if you’re looking for short-term.
 Since temporary dyes sit on the surface of the hair and don’t penetrate the hair shaft, the color will fade after just a few washes.